foxglove/docs/docs/12-foxglove-agent/1-installation.md

 #### Upload Credentials

-If you will be uploading recordings from your On-Device Agent to the Foxglove-hosted platform, you do not need to take additional steps.
+If you will be uploading recordings from your Foxglove Agent to the Foxglove-hosted platform, you do not need to take additional steps.

 <p class="Debug">TBD if self-managed is supported (FG-5761)</p>